 We also got him Fun Stickers that he could stick on the potty after using it successfully, as well as a five-pack of Small Cars for successful pooping on the potty (since these are his favorite toys).
 But you can use anything that your toddler loves for this purpose!

 Pro Tip: Get a Potty Training Chart!
-We didn’t do one right at first with our son, and when we finally got one, and lit a fire in our son to learn the potty!
+We didn’t do one right at first with our son, and when we finally got one, it lit a fire in our son to learn the potty!

 We ripped off the bandage and set our oven timer to remind us when to put him on the potty.
 We told him when the timer went off, it was time to get back on the potty.